 The site provides customers with a modern convenience store offering, including fresh produce, fresh bread from the in-store bakery, food to go, fresh coffee, news and an off-licence.

-To celebrate its reopening, the Bishop’s Castle store held a launch day celebration which involved free tasters for customers and local children being invited to officially open the site.
+To celebrate its reopening, Bishop’s Castle held a launch day which involved free tasters for customers and local children being invited to officially open the site.